sherlocked0627/Taichi-action-recognition-and-segmentation/action segmentation/Few-shot_Action_Segmentation/README.md

-# Few-shot skeleton-based temporal action segmentation with data augmentation
+# An efficient framework for few-shot skeleton-based temporal action segmentation